wtcoin/docs-1/source/includes/_microtx.md

 Simple.
 We leverage our own infrastructure; in particular, our [Confidence Factor](#confidence-factor).
 When we reach 98% confidence that a microtransaction will reach the next block (usually ~8 seconds), we guarantee its value and return the completed microtransaction.
 As of this writing, we haven't had a single failed mictrotransaction, and we're improving our confidence data all the time.

-We also pay for the mining fees on transactions for the first 8,000 microtransactions.
+We also pay for the mining fees for your first 8,000 microtransactions.
 After which, we automatically optimize fee structure to achieve a balance between guaranteeing confidence it will be in the next block and minimizing cost.
-If there isn't enough value for the fee, we'll return an error.
+If there isn't enough value in your microtransaction for the fee, we'll return an error.

 <aside class="notice">
 In order for us to keep track of mining fees, we require that all calls to the Microtransactions API use a token.
 You can <a href="http://accounts.blockcypher.com/">register for one here.</a>